Battle of the CIMIC House

 The defence of CIMIC House was supported by armoured infantry soldiers of B Company and C Company 1PWRR based at camp Abu Naji who were engaged in numerous pitch battles with the Mahdi Army on the streets of Al Amarah.
-A contingent of Territorial Army soldiers that defended the CIMIC House included one Warrior AFV from B Company, 3 SCOTS, snipers from 1st Battalion, 22nd Cheshire Regiment, and Soldiers from various different squadrons of the Royal Yeomanry regiment.
+A contingent of Territorial Army soldiers that defended the CIMIC House included one Warrior AFV from B Company, Black Watch, snipers from 1st Battalion, 22nd Cheshire Regiment, and Soldiers from various different squadrons of the Royal Yeomanry regiment.